 Get Semi-Prepped Foods from the Store

-- Get a frozen cauliflower crust or gluten free pizza crust to make a quick pizza.
-Add a teaspoon of Wildtree’s Pizza Sauce Seasoning blend to your favorite plain tomato sauce then sprinkle with your favorite cheese and veggies for a filling meal.
-Want more veggies in your meal?
-Try Wildtree’s Eggplant Pizza recipe.
+- Get a frozen cauliflower crust or gluten-free pizza crust to make a quick pizza.
+Add a cup of Pomi Tomato Sauce with a teaspoon of Simply Organics Italian and Garlic seasonings then sprinkle with your favorite cheese and veggies for a filling meal.

 - Cut down prep with ready-to-go veggies.
 Buy pre-chopped produce, especially those hard-to-manage vegetables (ahem, squash) that are more time-intensive to prepare.
 Toss with a tablespoon of olive oil and roast for a side dish or add to salads during the week.